nleaf/nleaf.github.io/_resources/2018-10-04-professional-services-case-study-prodigo-solutions.md

     icon: "/uploads/EXP_Solution.svg"
     background: "/uploads/ph_hurricane.jpg"
     headline: The Solution
-    description: 'Once Prodigo made the decision to virtualize its data center using VMware, Bollinger knew he wanted a cloud services provider with demonstrated experience supported by proven processes and procedures.
-Prodigo began its evaluation with '
+    description: Once Prodigo made the decision to virtualize its data center using VMware, Bollinger knew he wanted a cloud services provider with demonstrated experience supported by proven processes and procedures.
+Prodigo began its evaluation with several hyperscale cloud providers, but ultimately didn’t like the one-size-fits-all nature of hyperscale offerings.
 - template: recent-posts
   block: recentposts
 - template: newsletter